 The Council's Guidance on Regulated Entertainment PDF 36Kb / 3 pages) provides more detailed information regarding regulated entertainment.
 This includes the exemptions to the requirement for a premises licence.

 How long is a premises licence valid?

 A premises licence has effect until the licence is revoked, suspended or surrendered.
-This means it is not time-limited.
-This is unless the applicant specifically requests this.
-Where a premises licence holder's permission to work in the UK is time-limited, the licence may still be granted for an indefinite period.
-It will become invalid when the immigration permission expires.
-If a licence holder's immigration permission is curtailed/revoked by the Home Office, any premises licence issued on or after 6 April 2017 which authorises the sale of alcohol or provision of late night refreshment will automatically lapse.
+This means it is not time-limited, unless the applicant specifically requests this.
+Where a premises licence holder's permission to work in the UK is time-limited, the licence may still be granted for an indefinite period, but it will become invalid when the immigration permission expires.
+If a licence holder's immigration permission is curtailed or revoked by the Home Office, any premises licence issued on or after 6 April 2017 which authorises the sale of alcohol or provision of late night refreshment will automatically lapse.

 Who can apply for a premises licence?

 Individuals, businesses or partnerships can apply.
 In the case of an individual, the applicant must be aged 18 or over.
-From 6 April 2017, individuals applying for a premises licence for the sale of alcohol or provision of late night refreshment must provide acceptable evidence of entitlement to work in the UK.
-This is as set out in the application form.
+From 6 April 2017, individuals applying for a premises licence for the sale of alcohol or provision of late night refreshment must provide acceptable evidence of entitlement to work in the UK as set out in the application form.